CAVaccineInventory/help.vaccinate/README.API.md

 - **Permissions**: Must have the `caller` permission.
 - **Req Type**: `POST`
 - **Req Body**: _none_
 - **Response**: A single JSON object corresponding to the location to call.
+If there are no places to call, or some other error, the result will not contain an `id` field and instead will contain an `error` field.
 - **Example response**:
 ```json
 {